organisciak/dissertation/document/3_apriori.md

 While this dissertation is explicitly pursuing the former question, collecting computationally useful contributions needs to be understood in the context of contributor satisfaction.
 The trade-off between contributions that crowds want to make and the reliability of the data is a central consideration for fostering sustainable, or alternately affordable, crowdsourcing.

 RQ4 is the question of generalizability.
-It expands beyond a scope than can reasonably be answered, but it should nonetheless be approached.
+It expands beyond a scope than can reasonably be answered, but it should nonetheless be addressed as thorougly as possible.

 ### Overview of proposed research design

-What type of designs do I propose below?
-Evaluating task designs, I will evaluate two interfaces for encouraging less deviation between human contributors by providing training and feedback mechanisms, respectively.
+In this chapter, I will evaluate two interfaces for encouraging less deviation between human contributors by providing training and feedback mechanisms, respectively.
 These interfaces, motivated by efforts in my earlier work,  are intended to slow down workers and make them aware of how their perception of the task deviates from the standard.
 They will be compared to a baseline basic interface, as well as an alternative system that encourages quicker responses.